 We were told that this method of documentation would make health care seamless, more collaborative, and save paper and time.
 It has done the opposite.
 Different health care systems are not able to access the records of shared patients; it has created more paper waste and has taken up more physician time.
 Physicians who are unable to balance the EMR with patient contact opt to complete their charting after work into the late hours of the night.
 This compromises their work-life balance, adding to their stress and rendering them vulnerable to mental and physical illness.
 We have all heard of numerous

 physicians who opted to retire before their intended time when EMR was implemented.
 They were unwilling to compromise the art of healing for data entry.

 Many patients do not realize that physicians had no say in this decision to implement EMR.
 They were merely required to adapt to this mandate.

 As a patient, when you visit your private practitioner who is now electronically linked, please have patience.
 And physicians, please know you are not alone in your frustration with yet another intrusion in the exam room, our sacred sanctum.
 We will have to adapt in a way that preserves the sanctity of our vocation, despite the stress this has created for us.

 Our precious field of medicine cannot continue to lose its soul in the many ways it already has.
-At some point it will have to transform and reclaim its true purpose and restore the sacred contract between physician and patient.
+At some point, it will have to transform and reclaim its true purpose and restore the sacred contract between physician and patient.

-Till then, as physicians, we must carry the flame of healing in our hearts for our patients with continued love for our craft, and patients must carry patience in their hearts for their beloved physicians who struggle to remain connected with their heart and feelings while trying to adjust to the presence of the EMR.
+Till then, as physicians, we must carry the flame of healing in our hearts for our patients with a continued love for our craft, and patients must carry patience in their hearts for their beloved physicians who struggle to remain connected with their heart and feelings while trying to adjust to the presence of the EMR.